nchaulet/node-geocoder/README.md

 ## Geocoder Provider

 * `google` : GoogleGeocoder.
 Supports address geocoding and reverse geocoding.
 Use `extra.clientId`and `extra.apiKey`(privateKey) for business licence.
 You can also use `extra.language` and `extra.region` to specify language and region, respectively.
 Note that 'https' is required when using an apiKey
+* `here` : HereGeocoder.
+Supports address geocoding and reverse geocoding.
+You must specify `extra.appId` and `extra.appCode` with your license keys.
+You can also use `extra.language`, `extra.politicalView` ([read about political views here](https://developer.here.com/rest-apis/documentation/geocoder/topics/political-views.html)), `extra.country`, and `extra.state`.
 * `freegeoip` : FreegeoipGeocoder.
 Supports IP geocoding
 * `datasciencetoolkit` : DataScienceToolkitGeocoder.
 Supports IPv4 geocoding and address geocoding.
 Use `extra.host` to specify a local instance
 * `openstreetmap` : OpenStreetMapGeocoder.
 Supports address geocoding and reverse geocoding.
 You can use `extra.language` and `extra.email` to specify a language and a contact email address.